top of page

 THE GARDENS

-The garden is surrounded by woodland and expansive views over meadows and forests to the Column to Liberty situated on the other side of the River.
-With a helping hand from her father and friends Deborah has uncovered some original planting schemes and continues to create a garden for all the seasons including secluded private spaces for guests to relax .
-While no longer a working farm, the garden is home to beehives providing honey, free range chickens and ducks laying eggs for us daily and a carefully tended organic garden, supplying fresh produce all year round.
+With a helping hand from her father and friends Deborah has uncovered some original planting schemes and continues to create a garden for all seasons which includes secluded private spaces for guests to relax .
+While no longer a working farm, the garden is home to beehives providing honey, free range chickens and ducks laying eggs for us daily and a carefully tended organic garden supplying fresh produce year round.

 bottom of page